The 5 biggest PDCA pitfalls

 3. PDCA without a specific improvement goal

-Too often, we still see organizations applying PDCA to help execute the regular process.
+Too often, we still see organizations applying PDCA to help execute the regular processes.
 This is the third pitfall.
-They may be looking for the missing link in the process.
-Then they add that missing link, so that the process functions as intended once again.
+They may be looking for the missing link in a process.
+Then they add that missing link so that the process functions as intended once again.
 Very useful, but it doesn’t contribute to the continuous improvement of processes.
 Without a specific goal for improvement in mind, PDCA doesn’t reach its full potential.
 But keep in mind that continuous improvement should be a standard part of the function.

 This pitfall starts with a plan that came from the upper management echelons without any rhyme or reason.
 But the plan has already been defined from start to finish.
 Management will pull out all the stops to execute this plan no matter the cost, even if it turns out that the plan is based on erroneous assumptions.
 This also misses the point of PDCA.
 The workplace ends up having to contort itself into all kinds of awkward shapes to be able to implement the plan, or at least make it look like the plan’s been implemented.
 At the same time, they try to keep doing whatever’s actually useful.
 It’s exhausting and irritating, and it negatively affects morale and your bottom line.